Gallagher family: 16th century Tudor-era

 In the 16th century, the Ó Gallchobairs also opposed the Ó Donnells for a short time for religious reasons after King Henry VIII of England declared himself King of Ireland and head of the church in the Tudor conquest of Ireland beginning in 1541.
 To maintain their lands and power, the Ó Donnell Lord of Tír Conaill, was forced to recognise Henry VIII as King of Ireland, leader of the Irish Church and had to defend the new English religion from anyone who would advocate papal authority.
 As a result, the Ó Donnells supported Bishop O'Kane over Edmond O'Gallagher.
 O'Gallagher was never accepted as bishop, and he died mysteriously in 1543.
 The O'Gallagher clan then seized the Ó Donnell Lifford Castle in retaliation, for about a year.

 With the death of Edmond, the Pope appointed another Gallagher as Bishop of Raphoe in his place, although this bishop was not capable of assuming this position until the arrival of the English queen Mary, who restored Roman Catholicism as the state religion in 1553.
 It appears that, with the death of the subservient Ó Donnell lord, the practice of Catholicism was left to continue peacefully in Tír Conaill, at least up to the end of the Nine Years' War (c.
 1594) and the British Plantation of Ulster (1606).

 Redmond O'Gallagher was appointed Bishop of Killala by Pope Paul III in 1545 and presumably was recognised by the Crown in the reign of Queen Mary I, but there is no record of his recognition by Queen Elizabeth I. In 1569, Redmond O'Gallagher was appointed Bishop of Derry.
 He died in office on 15 March 1601.
 Donat O'Gallagher, OFM succeeded Redmond as Bishop of Killala in 1570.
 In 1580, Donat was appointed Bishop of Down and Connor and died in office in 1581.

 17th century and the Flight of the Earls

 In the Annals of the Four Masters, on 14 September 1607, mention by Tadhg Ó Cianáin is made of five Gallaghers named Cathaoir (mac Toimlin), Cathaoir (mac Airt), Toirleach Corrach, Tuathal and Aodh Og, who accompanied the O'Donnell 'Earls', as they fled Ireland.
 They stayed in Belgium and joined the O'Neill regiment in the Spanish Army of Flanders.
 The regiment fought against the Dutch during the Eighty Years' War.
 Aodh Ó Gallchobhair and his wife (mentor and nursemaid of O'Donnell sons) chose to travel with the O'Donnells to Rome.

-Michael Gallaher was the first to arrive in North America as a merchant fur trader, in the year 1750.
+Michael Gallagher was the first to arrive in North America as a merchant fur trader, in the year 1750.